codenvy/docs/src/main/_docs/admin-guide/admin-cli.md

 *config*

 Generates a Codenvy instance configuration thta is placed in `/data/instance`.
 This command uses puppet to generate configuration files for Codenvy, haproxy, swarm, socat, nginx, and postgres which are mounted when Codenvy services are started.
-This command is executed on every `start` or `restart`.
+This command is executed on every `codenvy/cli start` or `codenvy/cli restart`.

 If you are using a `codenvy/cli:<version>` image and it does not match the version that is in `/instance/codenvy.ver`, then the configuration will abort to prevent you from running a configuration for a different version than what is currently installed.